 World Commission on Environment and Development report to UN

-Rio Tinto believe that our Gladstone operations, Yarwun and QAL, can make an important contribution to the sustainable development of the Gladstone region.
+Rio Tinto believe that our Gladstone operations, Yarwun, BSL and QAL, can make an important contribution to the sustainable development of the Gladstone region.
 Our diverse communities work gives us the opportunity to bring positive, long-term benefits to the Gladstone region.
 You can read our communities policy here.

 A key focus of our work is making Gladstone a great place for our employees to live and grow with their families.
 This starts in addressing the primary areas of need such as health and childcare.
 Investing in these core areas improves retention, which attracts high-calibre employees and decreases our operating costs.
 Ultimately, it allows us to deliver better returns for our shareholders Rio Tinto and Rusal.